 What is Stranger Things?

 If you don’t know about Stranger Things which is on Netflix and you are a kid that grew up during the 1980’s, you really do need to watch it.
 It is like a combination of the Goonies, which starred Sean Astin (pictured here, first on left), and the X-Files which was a science fiction/fantasy show in the 1990’s.
 All throughout the show are references to 80’s culture.
-So if you are a kid of 80’s or like 80’s culture it is a fun show to watch (or binge watch).
+So if you are a kid of 80’s or like 80’s culture, it is a fun show to watch (or binge watch) on Netflix.

 BASIC Programming Fact or Fiction